interlay/interbtc-spec/interbtc-spec/docs/source/spec/fee.rst

 withdrawRewards
 ---------------

-A function that allows incentivised network participants to withdraw the fees earned.
+A function that allows incentivised network participants to withdraw all earned rewards.

 Specification
 .............